Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 // happens on locale 0
 var x = 5+3;

-on 2 {
+on Locales[2] {
   // happens on locale 2
   var y = 5+3;
 }
 ```
 But sometimes you don't need an explict `on` clause to operate on other locales.
-One example of this is a `forall` loop
+One example of this is a `forall` loop over a distributed array or domain.

 <a id="coforall"></a>
 ### `coforall` Loops
-The second most common parallel loop in arkouda is the [`coforall`](https://chapel-lang.org/docs/users-guide/taskpar/coforall.html) loop.
+The second most common parallel loop in Arkouda is the [`coforall`](https://chapel-lang.org/docs/users-guide/taskpar/coforall.html) loop.
 Let's see how this compares to the [`forall`](https://chapel-lang.org/docs/users-guide/datapar/forall.html)
 loops that we've been using up until now.